The Ultimate TI Calculator FAQ - Introduction

 Where else can I get help?

 There are certainly many source of help on calculators, though not all are useful.
 Many FAQ documents exists, but most of them seem to have outdated or incomplete information, especially when it comes to games and assembly programs.
 That's the reason I wrote this document.
-Anyway, here are several other sources of guidance:
+Here are some of the better ones:

 Other help documents